-The British Wrestling Association (BWA) is committed to ensuring that all young people who participate in wrestling have a safe, enjoyable and positive experience.
+The British Wrestling Association Ltd. (British Wrestling) is committed to ensuring that all young people who participate in wrestling have a safe, enjoyable and positive experience.

-The BWA works with the Child Protection in Sport Unit, a unit within the NSPCC, to ensure that clubs within the organisation help safeguard children during their sporting activities.
-The BWA is committed to the training and supporting of Club Safeguarding Officers to develop club guidelines and safety checklists for their members whether at their home club or traveling to competitions or abroad.
+British Wrestling works with the Child Protection in Sport Unit, a unit within the NSPCC, to ensure that clubs within the organisation help safeguard children during their sporting activities.
+British Wrestling is committed to the training and supporting of Club Welfare Officers to develop club guidelines and safety checklists for their members whether at their home club, traveling to competitions or abroad.

-The BWA believes that the welfare of young people is everyone’s responsibility, particularly when it comes to protecting young people from abuse.
-However, it is important to remember that it is not the responsibility of those working within the BWA to determine if abuse has taken place, but it is their responsibility to act upon and report any concerns.
+British Wrestling believes that the welfare of young people is everyone’s responsibility, particularly when it comes to protecting young people from abuse, however, it is important to remember that it is not the responsibility of those working within the organisation to determine if abuse has taken place, but it is their responsibility to act upon and report any concerns.

-Downloads of policy documents are at the bottom of this page.
-Please use http://translate.google.com/ for translation of all documents and articles contained within the BWA website.
+Downloads of policy documents are at the bottom of this page; please use http://translate.google.com/ for translation of all documents and articles contained within the British Wrestling website.

 For further information on the NSPCC and the CPSU: www.nspcc.org.uk